centtoken/cent/README.md

 # Recent Updates:

-- Token planned to be listed on UniSwap DeFi exchange after first token sales are made.
-(30% of backing DAI will be used as UniSwap liquidity).
+- Token planned to be listed on UniSwap DeFi exchange as soon as first token sales are made.
 - Gitcoin Grant has been listed!
 See "Useful Links" section.
 - Project ready for initial launch!
 - Estimated combined cost to deploy contract & launch token purchase portal: 0.04 ETH